MrR0807/Java_Notes/Building_Microserviecs/Building_Microservices_Sam_Newman.md

 Netflix’s open source Eureka system bucks the trend of systems like Consul and Zookeeper in that it doesn’t also try to be a general-purpose configuration store.
 It is actually very targeted in its use case.

+## Documenting Services

+### Swagger

+Swagger lets you describe your API in order to generate a very nice web UI that allows you to view the documentation and interact with the API via a web browser.

+### HAL and the HAL Browser

+By itself, the Hypertext Application Language (HAL) is a standard that describes standards for hypermedia controls that we expose. **Hypermedia controls are the means by which we allow clients to progressively explore our APIs to use our service’s capabilities in a less coupled fashion than other integration techniques.** HAL browser gives you a way to explore the API via a web browser.

+Unlike with Swagger all the information needed to drive this documentation and sandbox is embedded in the hypermedia controls.
+This is a double-edged sword.
+If you are already using hypermedia controls, it takes little effort to expose a HAL browser and have clients explore your API.
+However, if you aren’t using hypermedia, you either can’t use HAL or have to retrofit your API to use hypermedia, which is likely to be an exercise that breaks existing consumers.

+# CHAPTER 12 Bringing It All Together

+Microservices should follow these guidelines:
+* **Model Around Business Concepts** - Use bounded contexts to define potential domain boundaries.
+* **Adopt a Culture of Automation** - Automated testing, deploy the same way everywhere, continuous delivery, immutable servers.
+* **Hide Internal Implementation Details** - Services should also hide their databases to avoid falling into one of the most common sorts of coupling that can appear in traditional service-oriented architectures, and use data pumps or event data pumps to consolidate data across multiple services for reporting purposes.
+* **Decentralize All the Things** - Ensure that teams own their services. **Avoid** approaches like **enterprise service bus or orchestration systems**, which can lead to centralization of business logic and dumb services.
+Instead, **prefer choreography** over orchestration and **dumb middleware**, with smart endpoints to ensure that you keep associated logic and data within service boundaries, helping keep things cohesive.
+* **Independently Deployable** - We should always strive to ensure that our microservices can and are deployed by themselves.
+Even when breaking changes are required, we should seek to coexist versioned endpoints to allow our consumers to change over time.
+* **Isolate Failure** - If we hold the tenets of antifragility in mind, and expect failure will occur anywhere and everywhere, we are on the right track.
+Make sure your timeouts are set appropriately.
+Understand when and how to use bulkheads and circuit breakers to limit the fallout of a failing component.
+* **Highly Observable** - Use semantic monitoring to see if your system is behaving correctly, by injecting synthetic transactions into your system to simulate real-user behavior.
+Aggregate your logs, and aggregate your stats, so that when you see a problem you can drill down to the source.